Get tech help from humans

 Below, we share some tips on how to use AI for travel planning, food prep, home improvements and more.
-Plus, if you're a complete beginner, we explain how to get started in simple terms.
+Plus, if you're a complete beginner, we explain how to get started.

-A vast array of AI tools are competing for your attention, and there’s a good chance you already have complete, free access to some of them without even realising it.
+There are now plenty of AI tools to choose from, and you might already have free access to some without realising it.
+Popular picks include:

 At a glance: Prepare your holiday itinerary and create a packing list in seconds.